Khaoula-Ghalimi/Khaoula-Ghalimi/README.md

 - ✨ Currently working on:
   - A translation project using GEMINI API as the translator
   - A schoolbus map management system
+  - A smartcrop app using sam2
+  - My portfolio website

 ## 🛠️ **Tech Stack**